Free Stall Barn

 These are permanent, engineered structures, in which dairy cattle are housed and provided with their daily dietary requirements and water.
 They may be open air, partially or fully enclosed.

-Freestalls are typically used to house dairy cattle for extended periods and include a bedding area for cattle to ruminate and rest.
+Freestalls are typically used to house dairy cows for extended periods and include a bedding area for cows to ruminate and rest.

-The term 'freestall' refers to the bedding area where cattle are provided cubicles (stalls), where they may lie down.
+The term 'freestall' refers to the bedding area where cows are provided cubicles (stalls), where they may lie down.

 Feed and cow alleys, as well as bedding areas are cleaned daily to maintain cow comfort, health and production performance.
 Internal or external loafing areas may also be included in the design to provide additional area for cattle to move around.

 4 row (11m2/cow) $/cow =

 6 row (8m2/cow) $/cow =